themysterysolver/MINESWEEPER-JAVA/out/production/MINESWEEPER-JAVA/README.md

 ## Why I did it?🗿

-- when I was started `BFS` problems in `leetcode` to crack `OA` for intern and placement,I found this q [529.Mineweeper](https://leetcode.com/problems/minesweeper/description/), which made me understand how a `minesweeper` game works and intrested me.(*Bucket list project*)
+- when I started `BFS` problems in `leetcode` to crack `OA` for intern and placement,I found this q [529.Mineweeper](https://leetcode.com/problems/minesweeper/description/), which made me understand how a `minesweeper` game works and intrested me.(*Bucket list project*)
   - *FUN FACT*:I used to randomly pick cells when I first got a computer in 6th std.😁
   - I had no clue how it works.Mostly everyone during that time don't know how to play and I bet many don't know how to play now too.😂